Prenbe/VPL_CustomerVolume/README_ACME_Health_Shipping_Analysis_with_Graphs.md

 - Assess the needs and patterns at major recipient locations to align shipping strategies.
 - Further data analysis could be conducted to explore other possible factors influencing these trends.

----

-This analysis provides a comprehensive overview of ACME Health's shipping volume changes and serves as a basis for further investigation and strategic decision-making.

 ## Graphical Analysis Summaries

 ### Top 10 Supplier Volume Changes for ACME HEALTH (Q1 2021 vs. Q1 2022)
 ![Top 10 Supplier Volume Changes](supplier_volume_changes%20(1).png)
 This bar chart illustrates the change in shipment volumes for the top 10 suppliers to ACME HEALTH comparing Q1 of 2021 with Q1 of 2022.
 Each bar represents a supplier and is identified by the supplier's ID.
-The length of the bar shows the magnitude of increase or decrease in the number of shipments.

 ### Inbound Shipment Volume for FedEx (Before and After Account Change)
 ![Inbound Shipment Volume for FedEx](Figure_1.png)
 The line graph displays the inbound shipment volumes for FedEx before and after the account change.
-The blue line indicates the volume associated with the previous account number (2002), and the orange line represents the volume for the new account number (1562).
-It clearly demonstrates the substantial decrease in shipments associated with account 2002 following the change and the corresponding increase in shipments with account 1562.